-STL files are converted by a tool called "slicer" to G-code file, which represents a tool path (i.e., a path for the printer nozzle), and is used for input of most 3D printers.
-A G-code file contains a sequence of printer commands, which specify motion of the nozzle linearly from a point to another point with or without extrusion or specify print head temperature, cooling fan speed, and so on.
+A tool called "slicer" converts an STL file to G-code file, which represents a tool path (i.e., a path for the printer nozzle), and is used for input of most 3D printers.
+A G-code file contains a sequence of printer commands.
+Most commands specify motion of the nozzle linearly from a point to another point with a specified speed and with extrusion at a specified velocity or without extrusion.
+Other commands specify print head temperature, cooling fan speed, and so on.

-Although G-code file specifies a sequence of deterministic commands, the behavior of the 3D printer may be stochastic because printing conditions and process contains fluctuations and there are bifurcations that amplify the fluctuation.
+Although G-code file specifies a sequence of deterministic commands, the behavior of the 3D printer may be stochastic because printing conditions and process including print head temperature, extrusion process, air motion, and so on, are fluctuated, and there are bifurcations (sticking filament or not) that amplify the fluctuation.
 The fluctuation naturally causes stochastic patterns that can often be seen in printed objects.